rp42dev/fromladstodads.ie/README.md

 - Blog page that will allow the user to leave comments.
 ### Newsletter:
 - Newsletter subscription form that will allow the user to subscribe to the newsletter.
+- Most likely Mailchimp or sendineblue will be used for the newsletter.

+### Links to other support groups:
+- Links to other support groups will be added to the website.